Inyo County is currently in the MEDIUM transmission level of the CDC’s COVID-19 Community Index.

 NOTE TO PROVIDERS: (as of 05/18/2022) Public Health has dissolved the requirement for healthcare providers in Inyo County to utilize Provider Attestation Forms when referring/ordering/prescribing COVID-19 therapeutics.

 FACE COVERING INFORMATION:

 CDPH is maintaining the masking requirements in specified high-risk settings, consistent with CDC recommendations.
-Masks are still required in the following locations for ALL individuals regardless of their vaccination status:
+Masks are still required in the following locations for ALL individuals:

 - Healthcare settings;

 - Indoors in emergency shelters and cooling/heating centers;

 - Long Term Care Settings & Adult and Senior Care Facilities;

 - State and local correctional facilities and detention centers;

 Additionally, CDPH strongly recommends masks for all persons, regardless of vaccine status, in indoor public settings and businesses.